Academic Regulations

 Courses Taken in Other Columbia Undergraduate Schools

-Columbia College students may take any course for credit listed in this Bulletin, in the General Studies Course Catalogue, or in the Barnard College Course Catalogue without any special approval for enrollment, unless special approval by an individual instructor or department is required and noted in the course description.
+Columbia College students may take any course for credit listed in this Bulletin, in the General Studies Bulletin, or in the Barnard College Course Catalogue without any special approval for enrollment, unless special approval by an individual instructor or department is required and noted in the course description.

 Courses Taken in the Graduate School of Arts and Sciences

-Columbia College students may take courses offered by the Graduate School of Arts and Sciences if they receive the permission of the instructor of the course, in order to ensure the student’s preparation for the course.
-Students will typically be required to have previous coursework in the field or topic of the courses.
+Columbia College students may take courses offered by the Graduate School of Arts and Sciences if the instructors of the courses give explicit permission, in order to ensure the students’ preparation for the course.
+Students will typically be required to have previous coursework in the field or topic of the course(s).

-If students enrolled in graduate-level courses wish to use the courses to fulfill requirements for a major or concentration, the relevant director of undergraduate studies must give explicit approval for those courses to fulfill requirements in the major or concentration.
+If students enrolled in graduate-level courses wish to use the courses to fulfill requirements for a major or minor, the relevant director of undergraduate studies must give explicit approval for those courses to fulfill requirements in the major or minor.

 Courses Taken in Other Schools of Columbia University